SergeyKa-cmd/otus-linux/HW16/README.md

 ### How to use this repo

-Clone repo, cd `ans-elk`, run `vagrant up`.
+Clone repo, `cd ansible-elk`, run `vagrant up`.
 Vagrant will build two machines elk and elkclient.
 Be patient it can take long time.
 Make coffee and relax ;)

 For manual install run:
 ```